atomone-hub/genesis/README.md

 ## Role as $ATOM "Liquid Staking" Provider

-XXX Try to make this work with one $phATOM using bonding curves within bounds with all three tokens.
-This would still rely on imperfect measures like present AMM rate and can lead to manipulation and losses, but you can still maybe restrict these losses by restricting the bounds, say to 2:1 1:2.

 AtomOne will offer an $ATOM bonding zone in a core shard to compete with collective "liquid staking" service providers.
 These $ATOMs will be automatically delegated via ICA (interchain accounts) to aligned validators as